- About us

 (a) Ordinary members of the Council are the delegates of the affiliated neuropsychological societies.
-Each neuropsychological society has one vote with a maximum of two votes per country.
+Each neuropsychological society has one vote per country.

 (b) Associate members are: (1) the members of the Management Committee, (2) the members of the Scientific Advisory Board, and (3) the past, present, and future congress organisers.
 They (1-3) have no vote unless they are ordinary members of the Council.